IzziTho/LemonadeStand/README.md

  - Load the previously created entries when the user initializes the application

 Stretch Goals

- - The program allows you to track multiple accounts
+- [x] The program allows you to track multiple accounts
-   - options list (displaying list of unique account numbers from CSV file)
- - The program can analyze profit and loss for a specific month or year
+- [] The program can analyze profit and loss for a specific month or year
- - The program can provide high level stats, such as average transaction size
+- [] The program can provide high level stats, such as average transaction size
- - The program can track and analyze transactions by specific customers or vendors
+- [] The program can track and analyze transactions by specific customers or vendors